Jump to:

 Physical examination

 A physical exam may help determine localization.
-A careful, comprehensive neurological examination including cranial nerve exam, motor/sensory testing, reflexes, and cerebellar examination must be performed.
+A careful, comprehensive neurological examination must be performed, including cranial nerve exam, motor/sensory testing, reflexes, and cerebellar examination.
 Weakness, sensory abnormalities, and cognitive impairment may be found.

 Functional assessment